darshan-hpc/darshan/darshan-util/pydarshan/README.rst

 =========

-Python utilities to interact with darshan log records of HPC applications. pydarshan requires that you have darshan-util
+Python utilities to interact with darshan log records of HPC applications. pydarshan requires darshan-utils (3.2.0+) to be installed.

 Features
 --------

+* Darshan Report Object Wrapper
 * CFFI bindings to access darshan log files
 * Plots typically found in the darshan reports (matplotlib)
 * Auto-discover darshan-util.so (via darshan-parser in $PATH)